IrakliKhuchua/IrakliKhuchua/README.md

 - 💞️ I’m looking to collaborate on any project, which will help me in development.
 - 📫 You can reach me on: irakli@khuchua.com

-I started self-learning process in January, 2021.
+I started self-learning process in Spring, 2021.
 I am trying all my best, to develop myself as asoon as possible.